 Our SDDC architecture included the following:

 With its new SDDC architecture, the Health Insurer has a highly available, resilient and communicative platform for application development.
 Six-month SLAs for full-stack development environments have been reduced to 15 minutes.
-The Health Insurer’s application developers now have the speed and flexibility they need as they build out data management and analytics platforms core to the organization’s business strategy, as well as iterate on consumer-centric applications for members.
+The Health Insurer's application developers now have the speed and flexibility they need as they build out data management and analytics platforms that are core to the organization's business strategy, as well as iterate on consumer-centric applications for members.

 Network, storage, compute and security teams no longer spend valuable time provisioning infrastructure thanks to automation, and a cross-functional team has been created to oversee the adoption of new technologies into the company’s IT environment as part of defined enterprise architecture standards.